jscad/OpenJSCAD.org/packages/io/io/README.md

 This repository includes all the input/output format handling for the JSCAD projects, and can also be used seperatly.

+> NOTE : as of September 1 2018, we will NOT be accepting new PRS against the V1 / master branch: we realistically are not able to keep adding new features/fixes to the 'old' version and work on the very different V2. thank you for your comprehension !
+(already open PRS at that date are exempt)

 ### Input Format Handling (deserializers)

 ie: file data => jscad code (that can be evaluated to CSG/CAG)